SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/sign_convention.md

 ![damper](damper.svg) -->
 # Discussion

-The energy disipation equation that governs the acausal connection definitions should be such that a positive *through* variable input will lead to an increasing *across* variable value.
+The energy dissipation equation that governs the acausal connection definitions should be such that a positive *through* variable input will lead to an increasing *across* variable value.

 ```math
 \frac{\partial \blue across}{\partial t} = \text{ {\green through} input}